HMAC Authentication for Quable App

 - Use constant-time comparison (

-in PHP) - Implement a timestamp tolerance window (5 minutes recommended)
+hash_equalsin PHP) - Implement a timestamp tolerance window (5 minutes recommended)

 - Log failed authentication attempts